Lafayette Rodrigues Pereira

 Lafayette Rodrigues Pereira (28 March 1834 – 29 January 1917), was a Brazilian landowner, lawyer, journalist, diplomat and politician.
 He was governor of the provinces of Ceará (1864–65) and Maranhão (1865–66) and served as Prime Minister of Brazil from May 24, 1883, to June 6, 1884.

 Biography

 He was born 28 March 1834 in the municipality currently known as Conselheiro Lafaiete, which was then called Queluz.
-He was the son of :pt:Antônio Rodrigues Pereira, baron of Pouso Alegre, and of Clara Lima Rodrigues, baroness of Pouso Alegre.
-He was the nephew of :pt:Alcides Rodrigues Pereira, Baron de Lamim.
+He was the son of Antônio Rodrigues Pereira, baron of Pouso Alegre, and of Clara Lima Rodrigues, baroness of Pouso Alegre.
+He was the nephew of Alcides Rodrigues Pereira, Baron de Lamim.
 His family owned the historic Macacos Farm.

 After completing his primary and secondary studies, he left for São Paulo, enrolling in the Faculty of Law in 1853.
 Lafayette was the best student in his class, which included Paulino Soares de Sousa, 1st Viscount of Uruguai.

 At the end of his studies, in 1857, at the age of twenty-three, he left for Ouro Preto, where he was public prosecutor.
-By the following year, he had already moved to Rio de Janeiro and started working at the law firms of :pt:Andrade Figueira and Augusto Teixeira de Freitas.
+By the following year, he had already moved to Rio de Janeiro and started working at the law firms of Andrade Figueira and Augusto Teixeira de Freitas.